 Looking for a day trip filled with arts and culture?
-Join Zac Blaylock as he takes us on a trip to Port Angeles.
+Join Zac Blaylock as he takes us on a trip to Port Angeles, WA.

-I grew up on the Olympic Peninsula after my mom moved back from Bellingham when I was just 3 years old.
+I grew up on the Olympic Peninsula near the Ediz Hook and the Olympic Mountains after my mom moved back from Bellingham when I was just 3 years old.
 Aside from a couple years in Bellevue in my twenties and a close to 5-year hiatus in the Gulf of Mexico up until last year, Port Angeles, Washington was my home and stomping ground.
 I love being able to share with people the small-town evergreen magic of this area.
 The more I have traveled and lived elsewhere, the less I have taken its wonder for granted.
-So, when my editor Molly offered a story on a day in my hometown, I jumped at the opportunity at describing a day in Port Angeles exactly how I would enjoy it.
+So, when my editor Molly offered a story about a day in my hometown, I jumped at the opportunity at describing a day in Port Angeles, WA exactly how I would enjoy it.

 Port Angeles Madrone Tree

-I bounced out of Bella Rosa’s door with steaming cup in hand to take on a very short drive to one of the oldest trees in town: a huge Madrone.
-I’ve heard rumor this Madrone is the largest in WA state and it is definitely the biggest I have seen.
-It occupies its own lot which has recently been named an honorary park, wedged between a daycare center and church on East 8th Street in Port Angeles just east of Cherry Street.
-This landscaped lot and magnificent tree were the perfect morning environment to pause before my adventure on the town and finish my cup of hot espresso.
+I bounced out of Bella Rosa’s door with a steaming cup in hand to take on a very short drive to one of the oldest trees in town: a huge Madrone.
+I’ve heard a rumor that Madrone is the largest in WA state and it is definitely the biggest I have seen.
+It occupies its own lot which has recently been named an honorary park, wedged between a daycare center and church on East 8th Street in Port Angeles, WA just east of Cherry Street.
+This landscaped lot and magnificent tree were the perfect morning environment to pause before my adventure in the town and finish my cup of hot espresso.

 After finishing my coffee in the majestic view of this monstrous Madrone I headed downtown for a bite.
 My first stop was The Haven, which I do not have enough space here to thoroughly describe the quality of the breakfast they serve there: using local products and incorporating fresh seasonal produce, this place really shines when it comes to a tasty breakfast.
 Unfortunately, their quality really draws the crowds, and even on this weekday morning there was a line nearly out the door of the slender storefront diner.
 I would’ve gone to its counterpart Chestnut Cottage on the eastside of town with a bit more seating but I wanted to stay more centralized to the downtown area this morning, so I decide to try out a diner I hadn’t yet experienced (at least not under its current ownership/name): Empossible Eden Diner.